jbwittner/finanting/SECURITY.md

 ## Reporting a Vulnerability

-If you seen a vulnerability, thanks to open a Issues.
+If you have seen a vulnerability, please open an Issue